-Pearce, a Anti Masonic, was the representative for Rhode Island from 1835 to 1837.
+Pearce was the representative for Rhode Island and was an Anti Masonic.
+He served from 1835 to 1837.

 From Jan 1826 to Mar 1837, Pearce missed 234 of 1,865 roll call votes, which is 12.5%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.

 |Dec 1828-Mar 1829||73||6||8.2%||19th|

 |Dec 1832-Mar 1833||143||18||12.6%||31st|

 |Dec 1833-Feb 1834||35||0||0.0%||0th|

 |Dec 1834-Mar 1835||105||13||12.4%||36th|

 |Dec 1835-Feb 1836||57||3||5.3%||25th|

 The information on this page is originally sourced from a variety of materials, including: